IntroToStatNCAT/IntroToStatNCAT.github.io/_pages/labs.md

 ## Labs for each week

-These labs are inspired by OpenIntro Statistics.
+These labs are inspired by [OpenIntro Statistics](https://www.openintro.org/book/os/){:target="_blank"}.
 We have modified some of the labs to match the class schedule.

 [Lab 1 - Intro to R](https://github.com/IntroToStatNCAT/IntroToStatNCAT.github.io/tree/main/files/Labs/01_intro_to_r){:target="_blank"}